ManolescuSebastian/SmartOutlet-IOT/hardware/README.md

  * Receiver H3V4F Module (433 MHz) <b>OR</b> LR45A Receiver Module (433 MHz)
  * ATTINY85 USB Development Board

- So the main idea behind this project is that we make the outlet hardware using really cheap components.
+ The main idea behind this project is that we make the outlet hardware using really cheap components.

  In order to get a overview on how the components communicate I've created this simple diagram
 ![](https://github.com/ManolescuSebastian/SmartOutlet-IOT/blob/master/hardware/images/smart_outlet_hw_overview.jpg)